sern-handler/website/docs/guide/walkthrough/first-event.md

 <br />
 Event modules are laid out similarly to command modules.
 These listen to any and all event you provide.
-In the current version 1.1.0-beta, plugins are not supported.

 ### Another example of an event module